jpaulrajredhat/kind-development/README.md

 **Step 2 :** Create a Cluster: You need to run this scrit only first time.

-Note : Modify host path and airflow dags folder specific to your enviroment in **kind-cluster.sh** kind-config.yaml will be generated dynamically whe you run kind-cluster.sh.
+Note : Modify the host path and airflow dags folder specific to your enviroment in **kind-cluster.sh** kind-config.yaml will be generated dynamically whe you run kind-cluster.sh.

 - hostPath: <home>/kind-development/dags   # Replace with your local directory